eceWire/A-Curiously-Minty-Gameboy-The-Mintyboy-/JOURNAL.md

-# Mintyboy Devlogs / Journal Entries
+# Mintyboy Journals / Journal Entries

-> Disclaimer: All of these are copy/pasted from devlogs from the Staradance challenge, Slack member told me to do so :)
+> Disclaimer: All of these are copy/pasted from Journals from the Staradance challenge, Slack member told me to do so :)

 ---

-# Devlog - 01
+# Journal - 01

 ## 10h 22m 49s logged